preactjs/preact-www/content/en/cli/getting-started.md

 - **Default**

 This template is a great starting point for most applications.
-It comes with `preact-router` and a couple sample routes, and does route-based code splitting by default.
+It comes with `preact-router` and a couple of sample routes and does route-based code splitting by default.

 - **Simple**

-A "bare bones" template, starting from a "Hello World" application.
-If you're looking to chose your own tools or already have a setup in mind, this is a good way to start.
+A "bare-bones" template, starting from a "Hello World" application.
+If you're looking to choose your own tools or already have a setup in mind, this is a good way to start.

 - **Material**